NMSC voluntary programs

 Students typically work in our small Aquarium and can expect to undertake a variety of duties including (but are not limited to): tank cleaning, supervised tank maintenance, feeding marine organisms and assisting with collecting organisms for tank displays.
 Students may also assist in running some aspects of the Schools Program, as well as, involvement with our undergraduate program.

 We offer very limited work experience placements for secondary school students.
+One student only is selected per week, even from the same school, to allow the best possible experience.
 Work experience is supervised by our Outreach and Education Manager and runs for 1 week.
 Work experience placement is offered in weeks nominated only by us.

-The Following dates for the High School Work Experience Program for 2023 are:
+The following dates for the High School Work Experience Program for 2024 are:

-To apply, please complete the High School Work Experience Application Form and ask your school’s career advisor to forward this on to us with their approval/support/signature.
-Applications should be email to aquarium@scu.edu.au.
+To apply, ask your school’s career advisor for a High School Work Experience Application Form to forward to us with their approval/support/signature.
+Applications should be emailed to aquarium@scu.edu.au.
 Students will be notified of their application outcome approximately two months before their requested placement.

 Volunteering